v2sCollections/City-of-Dreams/README.md

 ![](https://s11.gifyu.com/images/Screenshot-2023-04-23-215138.png)[-KS- ADONIS Male Body](https://www.nexusmods.com/cyberpunk2077/mods/4968) by [KnowSo](https://www.nexusmods.com/cyberpunk2077/users/137109313) TRANSFORM YOUR V INTO THE ENVY OF A PANTHEON.

-***Note** The Adonis body is not compatible with arasaka cyberarms or Arasaka cyberbody.
+***Note** The Adonis body is not compatible with Arasaka cyber arms or Arasaka cyber body.

 - Highly detailed 4k skin textures.